 - Sports complex – Availability of Badminton, Throw ball, Cricket, and Volleyball courts, along with chess boards and carom boards.

 - Inter-Collegiate Table Tennis tournament

 - Inter-Collegiate Volleyball Tournament

 BMS College of Law HOSTEL:

-In the halls of residence each room comes with a king-size single bed, a chair, a desk, a wardrobe.
-Separate hostels for both girls and boys with well-furnished and ventilated rooms.
+In the residence halls, each room comes with a king-size single bed, a chair, a desk, a wardrobe—separate hostels for both girls and boys with well-furnished and ventilated rooms.

 BMS College of Law SCHOLARSHIP:

-The Students belonging to Scheduled Caste, Schedule Tribes and Backward students the college offers the Government of Karnataka Scholarships and Government of India Scholarships.
-For the deserving candidates BMSCL provides loan scholarship covering up to 70%.
-The college also provides scholarship to the meritorious and economically backward students.
+For the students belonging to Scheduled Caste, Scheduled Tribes, and Backward students, the college offers the Government of Karnataka Scholarships and Government of India Scholarships.
+For the deserving candidates, BMSCL provides a loan scholarship covering up to 70%.
+The college also provides scholarships to meritorious and economically backward students.